-Shareholding - the Board has assessed that an interest of less than 5%, if held in conjunction with all associate holdings, is considered to be independent.
+Regarding shareholdings, the Board has assessed that an interest of less than 5%, if held in conjunction with all associate holdings, is considered to be independent.

-Tenure - Based on its assessment, the Board determined that each Independent (Non-Executive) Director remains able to bring an independent mind to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.
-The qualifications and experience of the Directors of the Board, the number of Board meetings and Committee meetings held and the number of meetings attended by each Director in the reporting period are set out in the 2022 Annual Report.
+The qualifications and experience of the Directors of the Board, the number of Board meetings and Committee meetings held, and the number of meetings attended by each Director in the reporting period are set out in the 2023 Annual Report.

-Role of the Chair and CEO must be Separate
+2.5 Role of the Chair and CEO must be Separate